nodejs/node/BUILDING.md

 * llvm version 3.3 or higher
 * nasm version 2.10 or higher in Windows

-Otherwise `configure` will fail with an error.
-Avoid this by either providing a newer assembler as per the list above or by using the `--openssl-no-asm` flag.
+If compiling without one of the above, use `configure` with the `--openssl-no-asm` flag.
+Otherwise, `configure` will fail.

 The forthcoming OpenSSL-1.1.1 will have different requirements.
 Please refer to https://www.openssl.org/docs/man1.1.1/man3/OPENSSL_ia32cap.html for details.